-1. Development of an "Ultrafast Quantum Simulator" by Optical Control with Precisions on the Attosecond Temporal and Submicron Spatial Scales^{3-9)}
+1. Development of an "Ultrafast Quantum Simulator" by Optical Control with Precisions on the Attosecond Temporal and Submicron Spatial Scales3-9)

 Quantum many-body problems are at the heart of a variety of physical functionalities including superconductivity and magnetism in solid materials.
 It is extremely hard, however, to solve such quantum many-body problems.
 In solving the Hubbard model with 1000 particles, for example, the diagonalization would take 10 to the power of 573 years even with the world's fastest supercomputers.
-In this project, we develop a novel quantum simulator that can simulate quantum many-body dynamics for more than 1000 particles within one nanosecond, combining our two unique experimental resources: "coherent control with attosecond precision"8) and "a strongly-correlated ultracold Rydberg gas."9)
+In this project, we develop a novel quantum simulator that can simulate quantum many-body dynamics for more than 1000 particles within one nanosecond, combining our two unique experimental resources: "coherent control with attosecond precision" and "a strongly-correlated ultracold Rydberg gas."
+"9)

-We have completed a standard hardware of this ultrafast quantum simulator composed of an array of ultracold Rb atoms trapped in an optical lattice and excited to Rydberg levels with a coherent picosecond (ps) laser pulse, as schematically illustrated in Figure $2.^{3,4,6,7)}$ The broad bandwidth of the ps laser pulse has allowed us to excite the atoms in the neighboring lattice sites to Rydberg levels simultaneously for the first time.
-With this standard hardware, we have succeeded in creating an exotic electronic state with spatially overlapping wave-functions as shown schematically in Figure $2.^{7)}$ The degree of spatial overlap is actively tuned with ~50 nanometer precision.
+We have completed a standard hardware of this ultrafast quantum simulator composed of an array of ultracold Rb atoms trapped in an optical lattice and excited to Rydberg levels with a coherent picosecond (ps) laser pulse, as schematically illustrated in Figure 2.3,4,6,7) The broad bandwidth of the ps laser pulse has allowed us to excite the atoms in the neighboring lattice sites to Rydberg levels simultaneously for the first time.
+With this standard hardware, we have succeeded in creating an exotic electronic state with spatially overlapping wave-functions as shown schematically in Figure 2.7) The degree of spatial overlap is actively tuned with ~50 nanometer precision.
 This exotic metal-like quantum gas under exquisite control opens up a completely new regime of many-body physics for simulating ultrafast many-body electron dynamics dominated by Coulomb interactions.7)

 Figure 2.
-Schematic of the standard hardware of the ultrafast quantum simulator.^{3,4,7)} atoms with attosecond precision, whose contrast is almost 100% as shown in Figure 3.5) The phase and visibility of this Ramsey interferogram are highly sensitive to the nature and strength of many-body interactions among the Rydberg atoms.
+Schematic of the standard hardware of the ultrafast quantum simulator.
+3,4,7)

+We have also completed a readout interface of our ultrafast quantum simulator, which is the time domain Ramsey interferometry of ultracold Rydberg atoms with attosecond precision, whose contrast is almost 100% as shown in Figure 3.5) The phase and visibility of this Ramsey interferogram are highly sensitive to the nature and strength of many-body interactions among the Rydberg atoms.

-We have also completed a readout interface of our ultrafast quantum simulator, which is the time domain Ramsey interferometry of ultracold Rydberg tor.
-Population of the $42^2D{5/2}$ Rydberg state is plotted as a function of the delay τ between two laser pulses, where $\tau_0 \sim 50$ ps.
+Figure 3.
+Time domain Ramsey interferometry of ultracold Rb atoms with attosecond precision to be used as a readout interface of the ultrafast quantum simulator.
+Population of the $42^2D{5/2}$ Rydberg state is plotted as a function of the delay $\tau$ between two laser pulses, where $\tau_0 \sim 50$ ps.
 Adopted from Ref.
 5).